S k i l l

 "2 × 5 = 10; over 3."

-We would cancel after multiplying 4 × 5; and so we may cancel before.
-Again, the advantage of canceling first is that we work with smaller numbers.
+Since we would find the divisor 2 after multiplying 4 × 5, we can find it even more easily before.
+Again, the advantage of reducing first is that we work with smaller numbers.

 4. How do we multiply a mixed number by a mixed number, or a fraction by a mixed number?